Francis named Lura M. Lovell Faculty Fellow

 Sarah Francis, associate professor and Nutrition and Wellness Extension State Specialist in the Department of Food Science and Human Nutrition, has been named the Lura M. Lovell Faculty Fellow.

 Created by the David C. and Lura M. Lovell Foundation, the Lura M. Lovell Fellowship honors Lura Lovell, who graduated from the College of Family and Consumer Sciences at Iowa State in 1951.
-The fellowship originally was established to fund faculty fellowships in the College of Human Sciences to support research in dietary supplements.
+The fellowship originally was established to fund faculty fellowships in the College of Health and Human Sciences to support research in dietary supplements.
 It recently was updated to also support research in integrative health and wellness.
 Suzanne Hendrich, who retired from the Department of Food Science and Human Nutrition in December 2017, held the fellowship previously.

 Since joining the food science and human nutrition faculty in 2009, Francis has worked on a number of Extension projects to improve the lives of older adults.
 Those projects include developing the Wellness and Independence through Nutrition (WIN) food assistance program for older adults, working with the Department of Public Health to evaluate the SNAP-Ed program, and creating Stay Independent: A Healthy Aging Series.